The Duke of Cambridge has welcomed the inquiry into Princess Diana's BBC interview

 - A source now claims the prince will not rest in his quest to get justice for his late mother.

-This comes after an investigation was launched into the Princess of Wales’ shocking BBC interview with Martin Bashir in 1995.
+This comes after an investigation was launched into the shocking BBC interview with Martin Bashir in 1995 that led to a number of now infamous Princess Diana quotes (opens in new tab).
 An inquiry was launched after the BBC faced criticism over claims made by Diana’s brother Earl Spencer.

 What has Prince William’s uncle said about Princess Diana’s interview?